Chain of Summaries: Summarization Through Iterative Questioning

 \section{Discussion}

-Our main finding is that CoS creates a textual summary that is more useful to a downstream LLM than the source text by condensing information and removing irrelevant context -- suggesting that CoS makes information better accessible for downstream language model use.
+Our main finding is that CoS creates a textual summary that is more useful to a downstream LLM than the source text by condensing information and removing irrelevant context, suggesting that CoS makes information better accessible for downstream language model use.
 Moreover, CoS consistently outperforms zero-shot summarization, as well as dedicated summarization methods such as BRIO and PEGASUS.

-Our findings are in agreement with recent work showing that increased test-time compute (here, multiple LLM calls) can improve the quality of generated text~\cite{muennighoff2025s1} -- which would amortize over multiple requests in our envisioned scenario, where website maintainers would use CoS to create information-dense summaries for downstream LLM agents to process.
+Our findings are in agreement with recent work showing that increased test-time compute (here, multiple LLM calls) can improve the quality of generated text~\cite{muennighoff2025s1} which would amortize over multiple requests in our envisioned scenario, where website maintainers would use CoS to create information-dense summaries for downstream LLM agents to process.
 If implemented server-side, which is our primary recommendation, website maintainers can inspect the current summary of their website and/or specific subpages, and ingest manual corrections if needed.
 If they don't have human-crafted Q\&A pairs, website maintainers can use synthetic Q\&A pairs, which we have shown to perform on par with real Q\&A pairs.
-In contrast, client-side implementation (e.g., on the site of an LLM agent operating on the web) would induce redundancy as different systems would have to maintain their caches -- and website maintainers would have little control over how their websites are summarized and whether the cache may have been invalidated.
-Our attempt at fine-tuning an LLM towards good one-step summarization was less effective than the multi-step summarization.
-We cannot exclude that this would be different with a larger model or through a more sophisticated reward model, which would change this result.
-However, as of now, we can conclude from this that the iterative procedure is \emph{necessary} to obtain a high-quality summary.
-In sum, we have shown how Hegel's dialectical method can be leveraged with large language models to obtain a general-purpose summary that anticipates future questions, ready to be used as an LLM-friendly cache for content on the web.
+In contrast, client-side implementation (e.g., on the site of an LLM agent operating on the web) would induce redundancy as different systems would have to maintain their caches and website maintainers would have little control over how their websites are summarized and whether the cache may have been invalidated.